Authenticator: OATH OTP

 One-time passwords (OTPs) have been used since the 1980s.
 In 2004, an Open Authentication Reference Architecture for the secure generation of OTPs was announced at the annual RSA Conference.
 The Initiative for Open Authentication (OATH) launched a year later.
 Two IETF standards grew out of this work, the HMAC-based One-time Password (HOTP) algorithm and the Time-based One-time Password (TOTP) algorithm specified by RFC 4226 and RFC 6238, respectively.
 By OATH OTP, we mean either HOTP or TOTP.
 OATH certifies conformance with the HOTP and TOTP standards.

 A traditional password (something that one knows) is often combined with a one-time password (something that one has) to provide two-factor authentication.
 Both the password and the OTP are transmitted over the network to the verifier.
 If the password agrees with the previously shared secret, and the verifier can confirm the value of the OTP, user authentication is successful.

 One-time passwords are generated on demand by a dedicated OATH OTP authenticator that encapsulates a secret that was previously shared with the verifier.
 Using the authenticator, the claimant generates an OTP using a cryptographic method.
 The verifier also generates an OTP using the same cryptographic method.
 If the two OTP values match, the verifier can conclude that the claimant possesses the shared secret.

-A well-known example of an OATH authenticator is the open-source Google Authenticator, a phone-based authenticator that implements both HOTP and TOTP.
+A well-known example of an OATH authenticator is Google Authenticator, a phone-based authenticator that implements both HOTP and TOTP.